 If flexibility is a key issue, consider searching for a one-stop commerce platform like Lightspeed Retail.
 With Lightspeed, you can set up a POS system that covers your business’s specific needs, and add on other functions or integrations whenever you need to.

-5. Your system is too expensive
+5. Your system is too expensive for its value

 Determine how much you are willing to spend monthly or annually and shop around to find a system within your budget.
 You’ll also most likely save on costs if you opt for an annual subscription rather than a monthly one.